Fifpro helping Nigeria's women in bonus row

 A long-running dispute

-The Super Falcons are Africa's most successful international women's side, having won the Women's Africa Cup of Nations (Wafcon) nine times and also qualified for all 11 Women's World Cups.
+The Super Falcons are Africa's most successful international women's side, having won the Women's Africa Cup of Nations (Wafcon) nine times and also qualified for all nine Women's World Cups.

 Yet this is far from the first time they have found themselves at loggerheads with their federation over money, with disputes dating back to 2004.